About

 Coming from an extensive experience in visual effects, he passionately incorporated sound design and field recordings to his practice during his Masters in Design for Performance and Interaction at UCL in 2019.

-Born in Brazil and based in London, Bernardo started experimenting with connections between sounds, motion and light in the early 2000’s with Moleculagem, a brazilian collective of artists committed to exploring the possibilities of mixing art, video, music and technology, designing audiovisual and live performances.
+Born in Brazil and based in Barcelona, Bernardo started experimenting with connections between sounds, motion and light in the early 2000’s with Moleculagem, a brazilian collective of artists committed to exploring the possibilities of mixing art, video, music and technology, designing audiovisual and live performances.